Issue

 Solution

-This function has two parameters, state
+This function has two parameters, state, and an object containing data.

-object has a type of ITruckState
+The state object has a type of ITruckState.
+Straight forward enough.

-, it is being destructured from the wrapper object that is passed in.
-The second set of curly braces is to define data
+The next parameter must be an object, but the only property this function cares about is data.
+This is why there are curly braces around data, it is being destructured from the wrapper object that is passed in.
+The second set of curly braces is to define datas type.
+It is wrapped in curly braces because only the data property is given a type.

 Answered By - Michael Cleary